arvindbalach/Accelerated-MR-parameter-mapping/README.md

 ### operators_sc(fwd,bwd) and operators_mc(fwd,bwd)
 These folders contain codes for defining the forward and backward operators for single and multi-channel cases respectively.

+### getkspaceindices
+The codes inside the folder return the indices corresponding to the Fourier data and the filter coefficients.
+The indices returned are consistent with matlab convention.

+### direct-liftandunlift-codes
+#### im2colstep.m
+Code used to form the Toeplitz matrix.
+Rearranges blocks of data into columns of the matrix.

+#### col2imstep.m
+Code used to extract the data from the Toeplitz matrix.
+Rearranges columns of the matrix into blocks.